ansible/ansible/docs/docsite/rst/network/user_guide/platform_cnos.rst

 CNOS Platform Options
 ***************************************

 CNOS supports Enable Mode (Privilege Escalation).
-This page offers details on how to use Enable Mode on CNOS in Ansible 2.7.
+This page offers details on how to use Enable Mode on CNOS in Ansible.

 .. contents:: Topics